 - Alpine Club membership: the Swiss Alpine Club (SAC), Austrian Alpine Club (OeAV), French Alpine Club (FFCAM), and Italian Alpine Club (CAI) all include rescue coverage in membership fees (€50–80/year typically).
 Reciprocal coverage applies for other national clubs' members.

-- Travel insurance with mountain rescue: many specialist travel insurers (True Traveller, Battleface, World Nomads) include mountain rescue if you specify it.
-Read the policy — some exclude high-altitude work.
+- Travel insurance with mountain rescue: specialist travel insurers like World Nomads or SafetyWing include mountain rescue if you specify it.
+Read the policy - some exclude high-altitude work.

 - ÖAMTC (Austria): the Austrian automobile club offers rescue coverage that includes mountain rescue.